Product Designer, Manager and Maker.

 Social Print Studio (SPS) approached Youssef with the challenge to design an app that could be described as the simplest way to send a real photo from your phone.

 Due to the unassuming complexity of this request, it was important that Youssef quickly familiarized himself with the nature and constraints of SPS's printing and fulfilment pipeline.
 Youssef's responsibilities on this project ranged the spectrum between product management and product design.
 This involved connecting with all major stakeholders; included but not limited to members of the engineering, design, printing, fulfilment, and customer support teams.

 This app works amazingly well.
 The ease of importing contacts from my contact list is a huge plus.
 Payment was easy, design is easy.
 All around very happy with this app!!!

 has become a daily utility for many customers across Dublin.
-Magic is currently available at numerous cafes and restaurants across Dublin City.
+Thousands of customers have used it to earn free food.
+Magic is currently available at numerous cafés and restaurants across Dublin City.

 Simple, the way it should be.
 Excellent app.